Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Form_Load() event procedure does the following:

-4. Next, the Collection Object is instantiated as the Object Variable Coll.
+4. Next, the Collection object is instantiated as the object variable Coll.

-6. The Description (Desc) field value is saved into the string Variable strKey.
+6. The Description (Desc) field value is saved into the string variable strKey.

-9. The Table1 record set is then closed.
+9. Finally, the Table1 recordset is closed.

 At the Form Load Event Procedure, all the records in the Table are loaded into the Collection Object.
-The Combo Box at the Header Section of the Form is loaded with the Description field values of the Table.
+The Combo Box in the Form’s Header Section is populated with the values from the table’s Description field.

 Download the Demo Database.